Ashurajput02/TechTrove/README.md

 IDEA:
-A simple login page which can be integrated to any project on Kotlin.
+A simple login page which can be integrated to any project on Kotlin built solely using Jetpack Compose.

 TECHNOLOGY USED:
 Kotlin